vesterheim/gold-medalist-portfolio/_artists/gundersen--john.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 I got involved in Norwegian folk art through my Sons of Norway group and rosemaling classes taught by Addie Pittlekow.
 I just like rosemaling.
-The two people that have influenced me most are Addie Pittlekow and Nils Ellingsgard.
+The two people who have influenced me most are Addie Pittlekow and Nils Ellingsgard.

 - John Gundersen, 2008